 - Clear Messaging: Laser-focused content aimed at a specific target audience.

-- Professional Web Design: A custom website design pricing model tailored to the campaign’s visual identity.
+- Professional Web Design: A custom web design pricing model tailored to the campaign’s visual identity.

 The cost of web design for a corporation varies for each business industry.
 Typically, a corporate will cost around S$6,000 – S$35,000 if you do not need any additional maintenance support.